 AUDIO: Report on a Dec.
 11, 2003 court hearing in West Palm Beach on whether Rush Limbaugh’s medical records should be turned over to prosecutors.

 AUDIO: The ACLU filed a friend of the court brief supporting Rush Limbaugh’s claim that investigators violated his constitutional rights by seizing Limbaugh’s medical records.

 Touch screen voting machines were supposed to restore faith in the voting process in Florida after the embarrassment caused by punch cards in the 2000 presidential election.
 But the new equipment didn’t inspire confidence.
 Here’s a collection of my reports from 2004 looking at the problematic computerized equipment.
 This montage would win a 2005 Florida Associated Press second place award for Best Continuing Coverage.
 The year started off with a Florida House election that was won by just 12 votes.
 As it got closer to 2004’s presidential election, concerns about the lack of a paper trail prompted U.S. Senator Bill Nelson and civil rights groups to call for an investigation.
 The controversy got even hotter as filmmaker Michael Moore rallied crowds in Fort Lauderdale on the eve of the Presidential election.
 In the end there would indeed be some problems, but not like those seen in 2000.
 Florida Governor Charlie Crist would eventually scrap the computerized touch screen voting machines in favor of optical scan equipment, in which voters fill in their choices on paper ballots that are scanned.

-This page is being rebuilt and should be completed by the end of March 2017.
+This page is being rebuilt and should be completed within a few weeks.